Skin types

 Type III

-• Skin color : Light to medium
+• Skin tone : Light to medium

 • Features : Wider range of eye and hair colors